galette-community/plugin-oauth2/README.md

 # Usage

-## Nextcloud; how add groups for specific staff members
+## Nextcloud - how add groups for a specific member
-Edit a member : In info_adh field you can add a line with #GROUPS:group1;group2# Example :
+Edit a member : In info_adh field you can add a line with #GROUPS:group1;group2#

+Example :
 ```
 #GROUPS:accouting;home#